joypoddar/reactJS_tutorial/README.md

 The placement of the Error Boundary also matters as it controls if the entire app should have the fall-back UI or just the component causing the problem.

 Provide a way to gracefully handle error in application code.

+## Tutorial 33: Higher Order Components (Part 1)

+Need for a higher order component.
+In a situation where there is reuse of code we lift that part of the code to the parent component and pass it as props.